French Press Vs Pour Over | Which Method is the Best?

 Pros of Pour over Over French Press

 • Pour over results in a Mellow and clean taste.
-If you are someone who prefers a grit-free smooth cup of coffee Pour over is best for you.
+If you are someone who prefers a grit-free smooth cup of coffee Pour Over is best for you.

 • Pour-over coffee makers are relatively easier to clean than French Press.
 Dispose of the paper filter, rinser the pot with water and you are done.